reinvanleirsberghe/hackcamp.angular/README.md

         - required
         - minLength
         - maxLength
-        - beginWithUppercaseLetter => to implement
+  - From now, it is forbidden to use global variables, everything should go through the dependency injection ( di.ts)
-  - Implement  Authentication service with Promise
+  - Implement  login method in AuthService with Promise
+  - Add routes to home for the component Home
-  - Protect home routes if not authenticated
+  - Refractor AuthGuard to protect routes if not authenticated
-  - Implement Api Service with RxJs
+  - Implement Api Service with RxJs ( delete previous one and rename)
     - Fetch all movies
       - Get only some properties
     - Fetch all categories